desmondcheongzx/tender-buttons/index.md

 >
 > A kind in glass and a cousin, a spectacle and nothing strange a single hurt color and an arrangement in a system to pointing.
 All this and not ordinary, not unordered in not resembling.
 The difference is spreading.

 My own powers of observation and imagination cannot compare with Gertrude Stein's.
 But to show (to myself) that I care, and to grow as a reader and writer, this is my poem-by-poem explication of all the objects, foods, and rooms in _Tender Buttons_.
+You're welcome to follow this meditation, though I guarantee that almost none of this was the intended reading by Gertrude Stein, and I do not promise to be logical or to even make sense.

-You're welcome to follow me on this meditation, and thoughts are always welcome via desmond [at] desmondcheong.com
+Thoughts are welcome via desmond [at] desmondcheong.com